Written by Terry Smith

 Storing an expandable hose.

-When storing an expandable hose for winter, it is important that you fully drain it of water as any left inside the hose can freeze and cause damage to the hose itself.
+When storing an expandable hose for winter, much like a normal hose reel, it is important that you fully drain it of water as any left inside the hose can freeze and cause damage to the hose itself.
 Storing your hose in a carry bag that keeps it from being affected by the cold too much will ensure that you will have a fully functioning garden tool to work with next time the sun arrives.